 Why did you get involved?

 I just had such a positive and amazing upbringing.
 A lot of people truly don't think that parents in the LGBT community are suitable to give a child a deserving childhood, or they think that the upbringing will affect them in a negative way.

 I am a living proof that this is only a stereotype.
 I want to help educate people to be more open-minded on this.
 I want to let the men and women in the LGBT community know that their children can be just fine.
 We are human like the rest of you, so don't be scared to bring us into this world.
 You do not give us a burden that we will carry through life.
 If anything, we are proud.
 I want kids with LGBT parents to stand tall.
 Don't let anyone talk you down to you or allow them to make you think less of yourself.
 You are an amazing human just like everyone else, and I am here to tell you how beautiful you and your family are.

 I just hope my platform and my story can get out there and help people better understand this community and to show them that a "non-traditional" family is still a family.
-They come in all colours, shapes, and sizes, because a family is bonded by love in the end, and that love comes in many forms.
-If in my life I have helped even just one child out there realise that they are not alone, then I will be a very happy girl.
+They come in all colors, shapes, and sizes, because a family is bonded by love in the end, and that love comes in many forms.
+If in my life I have helped even just one child out there realize that they are not alone, then I will be a very happy girl.

 What can we do to help?

 Don't stereotype - educate yourself on the idea of "non-traditional" families and on how prejudice can only affect both adults and kids negatively.
 Always understand the people and experiences before anything else.
 Learn about the vision of organisations like Family Equality Council, and see how you can help the cause, even if not directly.
 Most importantly, don't be a bystander if you see someone being judged for being part of a "non-traditional" family or relationship.

 What does the word activism mean to you?